Martin Meadow Pond, Lancaster

 About this Location

-Martin Meadow Pond is located in the Town of Lancaster, New Hampshire.
-It is a spring fed Pond, approximately 118 acres of irregular shape, with a major east-west axis of 3 km and a north-south axis of 0.5 km at the widest points.
-The deepest point is approximately 9 meters.
-It is surrounded by Mt.
-Orne, Mt.
-Pleasant, and Mt.
-Prospect to the north and east, which form the watershed for the Pond.
+Martin Meadow Pond is spring-fed and has approximately 118 acres of irregular shape.
+The deepest point is approximately 30 feet.
+It is surrounded by Mount Orne, Mount Pleasant, and Mount Prospect to the north and east, which form the watershed for the pond.
 The Presidential Range of the White Mountains lies at a distance to the southeast.
-The shoreline is all privately owned and populated by a number of seasonal residences.
+The shoreline is all privately owned and populated by seasonal residences.

-The Pond was used by settlers in the early 1700’s as a source for hunting, fishing, and trapping.
-The Town History book talks about an early gold mine, somewhere in the area, which apparently never flourished.
+The Pond was used by settlers in the early 1700s as a source for hunting, fishing, and trapping.
+The Town History book talks about an early gold mine, somewhere in the area, which never flourished.

 Content from Martin Meadow Pond Association